soubhikchatterjee/alfresco-uploader/README.md

 ## Contributing

 We're always open to your help and feedback.
-Please email me with your pull request at soubhik@chatterjee.pw
+Please email with your pull request at soubhik@chatterjee.pw